nuxtss-s3-fix

 - important

-Static Site HTML Page Layouts
+Nuxt.js Page Layouts

-When building a Nuxt Static Site for AWS S3 bucket hosting, each page (we'll use example) HTML object will be in one of two layout arrangements depending on the autoSubfolderIndex setting in the nuxt.config.js file.
+When building a Nuxt Static Site for AWS S3 bucket hosting, for each page (we'll use example) the HTML object will be in one of two layout arrangements depending on the autoSubfolderIndex setting in the nuxt.config.js file.

 - In the flat layout (